use-ink/ink-docs/docs/basics/verification/contract-verification.md

 Similarly to etherscan, you want to ensure that the given contract bundle is indeed a copy of some well-known contract code.

-There are two option when it comes to verification:
+There are two options when it comes to verification:
 * Local bare-bones verification using `cargo contract verify`
 * A third-party service [Sirato](/basics/verification/sirato)